MazamaScience/MazamaSpatialUtils/README.md

 ## Background

-The MazamaSpatialUtils package was created by MazamaScience to regularize our work with spatial data.
-The sp, rgdal and maptools packages have made it much easier to work with spatial data found in shapefiles.
+The **MazamaSpatialUtils** package was created to regularize work with spatial data.
 Many sources of shapefile data are available and can be used to make beautiful maps in R. Unfortunately, the data attached to these datasets, even when fairly complete, often lacks standardized identifiers such as the ISO 3166-1 alpha-2 encodings for countries.
 Maddeningly, even when these ISO codes are used, the dataframe column in which they are stored does not have a standardized name.
-It may be called ISO or ISO2 or alpha or COUNTRY or any of a dozen other names we have seen.
+It may be called "ISO" or "ISO2" or "alpha" or "COUNTRY" or any of a dozen other names we have seen.

-While many mapping packages provide 'natural' naming of countries, those who wish to develop operational, GIS-like systems need something that is both standardized and language-independent.
-The ISO 3166-1 alpha-2 encodings have emerged as the defacto standard for this sort of work.
-In similar fashion, ISO 3166-2 alpha-2 encodings are available for the next administrative level down -- state/province/oblast, etc..
-For time zones, the _defacto_ standard is the set of Olson time zones used in all UNIX systems.
+While many mapping packages provide _"natural"_ naming of countries, those who wish to develop operational, GIS-like systems need something that is both standardized and language-independent.
+The ISO 3166-1 alpha-2 encodings have emerged as the _de facto_ standard for this sort of work.
+In similar fashion, ISO 3166-2 alpha-2 encodings are available for the next administrative level down -- state/province/oblast, _etc._ For time zones, the _de facto_ standard is the set of Olson time zones used in all UNIX systems.

-The main goal of this package is to create an internally standardized set of spatial data that we can use in various projects.
-Along with three built-in datasets, this package provides `convert~()` functions for other spatial datasets that we currently use.
+The main goal of this package is to create an internally standardized set of spatial data that can be used in various projects.
+Along with three built-in datasets, this package provides `convert~()` functions for other spatial datasets of interest.
 These convert functions all follow the same recipe:

- * download spatial data in shapefile format into a standard directory
+ * download spatial data into a standard directory
- * convert shapefile data into a sp simple features data frame
+ * convert spatial data into a **sf** simple features data frame
- * modify the dataframe in the `@data` slot so that it adheres to package internal standards
+ * modify the dataframe so that it adheres to package internal standards

 Other datasets can be added following the same procedure.